 Salagdoong Beach is attached to Salagdoong Beach Resort on the far east corner of Siquijor Island in the town of Maria.
 From San Juan, it’s approximately a 50-minute drive to reach Salagdoong Beach and the entrance fee is 30 pesos per person plus an additional 20 pesos for parking.

 Salagdoong Beach boasts two beautiful coves lined with coconut palms and white sand shorelines.
-Just off the shore is a colorful reef which is great for snorkeling and swimming.
+Just off the shore is a colorful reef that is great for snorkeling and swimming.

 I would have to say the slippery slide and cliff jumping at Salagdoong Beach is the main attraction and one for the thrill-seekers!
 Make sure you must visit during high-tide to do these activities.

-The cliff jumps at this Siquijor beach were definitely up my alley!
+The cliff jumps at this beach were definitely up my alley!
 There are two diving boards here, one is around 5 meters and the other is 10 meters.
-Jumping from the top of the cliff into the turquoise waters below is one of the best things to do in Siquijor!

-I recommend spending around 1 or 2 hours at Salagdoong Beach before continuing on to explore the rest of the Siquijor tourist spots.
+I recommend spending around 1 or 2 hours at Salagdoong Beach before continuing on to explore the rest of the island

 SIQUIJOR BUTTERFLY SANCTUARY